funktor/funktor.github.io/_posts/2026-03-09-distributed-training-of-a-deep-recommender-system.markdown

 <br/><br/>

 ### Initialize Model and Optimizer
 Before we start training, we need to initialize the model and optimizer.
 I am using the standard `Adam` optimizer although one can easily substitute it with `AdamW` or any other optimizer.
 Instead of keeping a constant learning rate, I am using a `Cosine` learning rate scheduler.
-Also in order to handle large batch sizes, I am using gradient accumulation i.e. for e.g. if I want a batch size of 2048 and my system only allows a batch size of 128 without causing OOM errors, then I can accumulate 16 batches before I do the backward pass and compute the gradients.
+Also in order to handle large batch sizes, I am using gradient accumulation i.e. for e.g. if I want a batch size of 2048 and my system only allows a batch size of 128 without causing OOM errors, then I can accumulate 16 batches before I do the backward pass and compute the gradients.<br/><br/>
+Note that the batch size specified during training is only per worker i.e. if batch_size=128, then each worker loads a batch of 128 records.
+For 8 workers, I am effectively loading 128*8=1024 rows.
+Thus effective batch size per iteration is `batch_size * num_workers`.
 <br/><br/>
 ```python
 def get_trainer_and_optimizer(vocabulary:dict, rank:int):